scoumbourdis/grocery-crud-codeigniter-4/README.md

 Thank you all for the support of translating 😄

-## Themes support
+# Themes support

 - flexigrid (default)
 - datatables
 - bootstrap (only after [purchase](https://www.grocerycrud.com/bootstrap-theme))
 - boostrap-v4 (only after [purchase](https://www.grocerycrud.com/bootstrap-theme))

-## Migration from Grocery CRUD v1 to v2 (from Codeigniter 3 to Codeigniter 4)
+# Migration from Grocery CRUD v1 to v2 (from Codeigniter 3 to Codeigniter 4)

+**TL;DR** Ideally we highly recommend you to start from scratch!
+The usage logic hasn't change but almost 90% of the functions has!

-Although Grocery CRUD Community v2 was built by having in mind to not change the main logic of Grocery CRUD please have in mind that that it is not a backwards compatible version.
-We've always been backwards compatible from Codeigniter version 1 to version 3 but as Codeigniter had changed the approach as well (and we think that they did the right move) Grocery CRUD community edition is following the same direction.
+**Notice:** Although Grocery CRUD Community v2 was built by having in mind to not change the main logic of Grocery CRUD please have in mind that Grocery CRUD version 2 **is not** backwards compatible.
+We've always been backwards compatible from Codeigniter version 1 to version 3; however as Codeigniter had changed the approach as well (and we believe that they've made the right choice) Grocery CRUD community edition is following the same direction.

-If you are migrating from version 1 to 2 you will need to consider the below migration notes.
+If you are migrating from version 1 to 2 you will need to consider the below migration notes:

 ### Renaming of functions